Nebraska Center for the Education of Children Who Are Blind or Visually Impaired: History

 The Nebraska Legislature passed an act to create the Institute for the Blind at Nebraska City on February 19, 1875, two years after Samuel Bacon had traveled to Nebraska to persuade the legislature to do so.
 According to the law, the school had to have at least 10 acre of space, be less than 1 mi from the Otoe County Courthouse, and for the community of Nebraska City to generate and pay $4,000.
 Bacon used much of his own funds to establish the school as the legislature did not appropriate much.

 There were initially three students enrolled.

 In 1985 there was a proposal to merge this school with the Nebraska School for the Deaf.

 It received its current name in 1999.
 The Nebraska Department of Education wished to change it from being a boarding school to providing services for blind students in regular public schools throughout Nebraska.
-In 2021 it remains as a boarding school.
+Today it remains a boarding school while also servicing the visually impaired students throughout the state.